 Nolen Elam...that's my name!
 Thanks for visiting.
-How's it goin'?
+How are you?
 Named for Nolen, my dad, I'm also known as “Ned,” a childhood nickname still used by family and friends.
 Adele, my mom, chose my nickname to distinguish me from my dad.
 Although I prefer Nolen, I understand change is often difficult for most everyone, including myself, so I accept that some still call me Ned.

 There is at least one other Nolen Elam I know of--Nolen, my son.
 Nolen and I are both named for Nolen, my dad.
 Here's a photo of me and Nolen...

 Hey...
 What's goin' on?!
 For those of you who do not already know me, I'm from Houston, Texas and I now reside in Costa Mesa, California.
-I am also very happily MARRIED to the lovely, sweet and beautiful Karen Elam!
+I am also VERY HAPPILY MARRIED to my lovely, sweet and beautiful Karen Elam!
 And Karen's daughter Maddy is now my step-daughter!
 I am so very blessed!
 I plan to add some photos of us later.

 I grew up in the City of Spring Valley, Texas (a suburb of Houston), with Adele (my mom), Carl (my step-dad), Bob (my brother) and Susan and Debbie (our two sisters).
-Don, our oldest brother, still resides in Houston.
-Susan and Charley are in Austin, Debbie's in Denver and Bob and Deb are in Lake Forest.
-Our precious Adele passed on earlier this year...I miss you, Mom!
+Don and Susan still live in Texas, Debbie's in Colorado and Bob's here in California.
+Our precious Adele passed on last year...I miss you, Mom!

 Sometimes people ask me why I have a website--good question!
 Mostly it's just a hobby, but I've been using this site to share my life and my interests with family and friends since 1997.
 Whatever the reason, this is where you can read a little about me, who I am and who and what are most important to me.